filecoin-project/specs/network-protocols.md

     // Message is an optional message to add context to any given response Message string

-    // Proposal is the cid of the StorageDealProposal object this response is for Proposal Cid
+    // ProposalCid is the cid of the StorageDealProposal object this response is for ProposalCid Cid

     // PieceConfirmation is a collection of information needed to convince the client that
     // the miner has sealed the data into a sector.